E-Emad/devops-bootcamp/Module_15-Configuration_management_with_Ansible/README.md

 5. Create step in Jenkinsfile to copy `ansible.cfg`, `inventory_aws_ec2.yaml` and `deploy-docker-from-jenkins.yaml` from Jenkins server to Ansible server.

 - don't forget to copy also the `managed-ec2` from Jenkins to Ansible in order for Ansible to manage the EC2s.
-- use single quotes when copying the key, otherwise groovy will expose that key in the shell history which is not secure!
+- if you want to use a sensitive variable and an environment variable in a same shell command, you could still use double quotes (" ") but make sure you escape the $ of the sensitive variable with `\` - in this case it will not be interpolated on the level of groovy and will be passed as is to the shell and environment variable will be used on the level of shell.

 ```
 script {